01 of 09

 While the whole bee-hummingbird-ecosystem thing can be an amazing happening in your garden, you don’t want any pollinators mistaking your pool guests for an enticing honeysuckle or bottlebrush.
 Other bee-loving plants include:Continue to 8 of 9 below.

 08 of 09

 Swimming Pool Landscaping: Think About Ultimate Size

-When buying plants, I go by the “smaller is better” philosophy, and try to find specimens in one-gallon, 4-ounce or 6-pack containers.
+When buying plants, go by the “smaller is better” philosophy, and try to find specimens in one-gallon, 4-ounce or 6-pack containers.
 Be forewarned: just because a plant starts out in a 4-ounce pot doesn’t mean it will stay relatively small.
-Check the label—I’ve bought plants in 4-ounce containers that can reach a height and width of 10 feet.
-By knowing what I'm getting, I also have gotten some great deals on plants that often are only sold in 5-gallon-or-larger containers.
-With the right... care, the "little guys" catch up quickly to their bigger and often more root-bound siblings.Continue to 9 of 9 below.
+Check the label.
+By knowing what you're getting, you can get some great deals on plants that often are only sold in 5-gallon-or-larger containers.
+With the right care, the "little guys" catch up quickly to their bigger and often more root-bound... siblings.Continue to 9 of 9 below.

 09 of 09

 Nearby nurseries or botanical gardens usually feature plants that are indigenous to your area or will adapt well to your climate.
 You may be tempted by the idyllic images and order an exotic banana tree off some website, but you might be wasting your dollars if it’s not suitable for your neck of the woods.
 If in doubt, consult regional charts or your local nursery for plants that will survive and thrive in your yard and near the pool or spa.